Xu Haidong

 Xu Haidong (June 17, 1900 – March 25, 1970) was a senior general in the People's Liberation Army of China.

 Xu was notable for leading his men from the front lines during the Chinese Civil War and Second Sino-Japanese War.
 His exploits earned him the nickname "Tiger Xu".
 He was wounded in battle nine times; and, after contracting tuberculosis, was partially bedridden for the last eighteen years of his life.
-Xu opposed the radical policies of the Cultural Revolution, and was persecuted to death by the followers of Mao Zedong, Lin Biao and the Gang of Four.
+Xu was persecuted to death by the followers of Mao Zedong, Lin Biao and the Gang of Four.

 Early life

 Xu was born in the village of Xujiaqiao, Dawu County, Hubei.
 He was the sixth son in a family of ten children.
 His father was Xu Zhongben (徐重本) and his mother is only remembered by her family name, Wu (吴).
 When Xu Haidong was born, his father recognized that Xu's mother was too decrepit to nurse Xu, and requested that his mother throw Xu in a pond to drown.
 Xu's mother refused to kill Xu, and recruited her sister-in-law to nurse Xu.

 Xu's family was poor, and Xu did not receive any education until he was nine years old, when he was sent to a primary school where his uncle taught.
 Most of the students at the school were from rich families, and taunted Xu with the nickname "stinky tofu".
 When he was twelve, Xu was expelled from school after he injured a rich classmate who was bullying him.

 Because his parents were elderly they were unable to support Xu after his expulsion, and he was forced to return home and work at his family's kiln.
 Xu worked at the kiln for several years.
 He also raised ducks and worked for periods at a factory to support himself and his family.
 In 1921 Xu left home and became a professional soldier.